The Aficionado Folk Music Club Mission Statement

 front of the performers.
 Menu was

 reasonably priced.
-No tickets or contributions
+No tickets or

-for the performers.
-Metered street
+contributions for the performers.

-parking is a bit difficult to find.
+Metered street parking is a bit difficult to find.
+Public transportation is a good option: Five

-Frankfort line and less than a block from bus stops.
+blocks from the Market Frankfort line and less than a block from bus stops.

 The Underground –Venue dedicated to original music in the middle